-Farouk Tebbal held various positions for the Algerian Government in urban development and planning, including senior positions as General Secretary and Minister of Housing and Urban Development.
+Farouk Tebbal held various posts in the Algerian Government in urban development and planning, including senior positions as General Secretary and Minister of Housing and Urban Development.
 As director of the National Construction Control Agency he supervised the planning and reconstruction process of the city of Alsnam after the 1980 earthquake.
 He joined UN-Habitat in 2001, and was in charge of the management of the Global Campaign for Secure Tenure that he launched in over 12 countries.
 He was member of the UN Millenium task force on slums.
 Seconded to the Cities Alliance, a global coalition of cities and their development partners based in Washington DC, he was in charge of the Slum Upgrading portfolio covering around 50 cities worldwide.
 He retired recently from the UN system and is currently the lead consultant on urban projects in the MENA region for the German Cooperation Agency (GTZ).
-Farouk Tebbal earned his Masters degree in Civil Engineering from the University of California Berkeley.
+Farouk Tebbal earned his Master’s Degree in Civil Engineering from the University of California Berkeley.

 Kenneth S. Topping (MS Pub.
 Ad., CSU)

-Kenneth Topping is a Principal Investigator and Project Director for the Californnia State Hazard Mitigation Plan Revision Project being undertaken by California Polytechnic State University (CPSU) for the Governor's Office of Emergency Services.
+Kenneth Topping is a Principal Investigator and Project Director for the California State Hazard Mitigation Plan Revision Project being undertaken by California Polytechnic State University (CPSU) for the Governor’s Office of Emergency Services.
 He is also a lecturer at the CPSU and president of Topping Associates International, a city planning firm based in the US.
 He used to be the City Planning Director for the City of Los Angeles (1986-1991) and was Visiting Professor at Disaster Prevention Research Institute in Kyoto University, Japan.
 Mr. Topping has pioneered innovations in city planning, citizen participation, economic development, GIS, local government management, infrastructure development, and natural resource conservation.
 He has held professional leadership roles, drafted legislation, written on a variety of topics, taught as an adjunct faculty member, and spoken at state, national and international conferences.
-He has been honored for these accomplishments through induction by the American Institute of Certified Planners as a Member of the College of Fellows (FAICP).
+He is honored for these accomplishments through induction by the American Institute of Certified Planners as a Member of the College of Fellows (FAICP).